Riemann-Hilbert approach to a generalized sine kernel and applications: Conclusion

 \section{Conclusion}

 We have obtained in this article the leading asymptotic expansion of the Fredholm determinant of the GSK.
 As we have mentioned, our main motivation is to apply this result to the asymptotic analysis of the correlation functions of quantum integrable models, using in particular the asymptotic study of multiple integrals performed in Section~\ref{sec-integrales}.
-This will be done in a forthcoming publication \cite{KozXXZsgZsgZAsymptotics}.
+This is done in \cite{KitKMST009}.

-Another development is to extend the above analysis so as to handle truncated Wiener--Hopf operators with symbols having Fischer-Hartwig type discontinuities.
+Another development is to extend the above analysis so as to handle truncated Wiener--Hopf operators with symbols having Fischer--Hartwig type discontinuities.
 The corresponding results are published in \cite{KozWienerHopfWithFischerHartwig}.
+The results for the case of Toeplitz, Hankel and Toeplitz + Hankel determinants with Fisher-Hartwig singularities appeared recently in \cite{DeiftIK2008,DeiftIK2009}.

 Let us also point out some unsolved problems.
 One of them concerns the derivation of the asymptotics of the Fredholm determinant of the GSK via the method based on its derivative over endpoint $q$.
 It would be important to obtain a complete justification of this method, since it is rather powerful and at the same time relatively simple.